Stealth fighter jets introduced – New technology means new possibilities.

-The Japanese Mitsubishi ATD-X, the South Korean KF-X and the Indian-Russian FGFA Fifth generation fighter projects.
-Each of them is in a different development stadium and we don’t know much about them.
-However, it clearly shows how important the air domination is for the powerful countries and how much resources they can spend on the project.
-Each new generation aircraft has some individual features that make it unique so it is hard to undoubtedly decide which one will be the best.
+The Japanese Mitsubishi ATD-X, the South Korean KF-X and the Indian-Russian FGFA Fifth generation fighter projects – Each and one of them is in a different stage of development and we really don’t know much about them.
+However, it clearly shows how important the air domination still is for the most powerful countries in the world and how much resources they spend on these projects.
+The coming years will be amazing as more and more details will be known about these secret developments.

 - Secrets of Future Airpower HD video – a must watch!

 - Putin says the PAK FA is the best